Bournemouth Corporation Tramways

 Bournemouth Corporation Tramways served the town of Bournemouth in Dorset (although at the time it was in Hampshire) from 23 July 1902 until 8 April 1936.

 History

+The system was authorised by the Bournemouth Corporation Tramways Order 1900.
 In June 1905 the company took a lease on the Poole and District Electric Tramways and a connection was made to this system for through running.

 On 1 May 1908, a tram derailed in Bournemouth Town Centre, killing 7 and injuring 26.

 Until May 1911, part of the system was equipped with conduit current collection to avoid unsightly overhead wiring on the central section of the tramway.
 From May 1911, overhead wiring was introduced.

 Infrastructure

 The system extended to the suburb of Winton to the north and to the adjacent towns of Poole to the west and Christchurch to the east.